Some simple truths about pain

 - There is a difference between short-term acute pain and long-term chronic pain.

-- The longer we have pain, the less likely it is related to tissue damage or injury, and the better our bodies can learn it and create it - turning up the pain volume.
-We can become over-sensitized to pain.
+- The longer we have pain, the better our bodies can learn it and create it - turning up the pain volume.

-- Pain is inevitable but suffering is optional.
+- Pain is inevitable, but suffering is optional.
 Pain is what we feel - it happens to us.
 Suffering is what we do with pain - we have a choice.

 - Just as we can learn pain, we can unlearn pain.

 - Recovery is possible.
 The pain experience can change, even go away.
+If it doesn't, we can live well despite the pain.

 Chronic Pain Champions, LLC